 SCMAC's website, saginawmosquito.com, contains a wealth of information about our programs, services, and related mosquito topics.
+Residents can also utilize our website and notification app to quickly and easily report mosquito activity in their area.
 A visual representation of our treatment and surveillance efforts are displayed along with other important announcements.
 In addition to the website, social media such as Facebook provide relevant information and developments.
 To follow us on the social media of your choice (if available) please visit our website.